-Two operating segments are included within the other category below.
-These segments are not quantitatively significant and are comprised of the Company's businesses that provide water and wastewater services through operating and maintenance contracts with municipal authorities and other parties in close proximity to our utility companies' service territories as well as offers, through a third party, water and sewer line repair service and protection solutions to households, liquid waste hauling and disposal, backflow prevention, construction, and other non-regulated water and wastewater services, and non-utility raw water supply services for firms, with which we enter into a water supply contract, in the natural gas drilling industry.
-In addition to these segments, other is comprised of other business activities not included in the reportable segment, including corporate costs that have not been allocated to the Regulated segment and intersegment eliminations.
+Two operating segments are included within the Other category below.
+These segments are not quantitatively significant and are comprised of Aqua Resources and Aqua Infrastructure.
+In addition to these segments, Other is comprised of other business activities not included in the reportable segment, including corporate costs that have not been allocated to the Regulated segment and intersegment eliminations.
 Corporate costs include general and administrative expenses, and interest expense.